deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 The next property we want to map is ``ad:position``.
 It contains the geometry of the address, but the actual GML geometry is nested on a deeper level and the property can occur multiple times.
 In our database, we have a table named ``ad_address_ad_position`` with columns ``fk`` (foreign key to ad_address) and ``value`` (geometry).
 Here's the extended mapping:

-.. topic:: SQL FeatureStore (schema-driven mode): Join elements and XPath expressions
+.. topic:: SQL feature store (schema-driven mode): Join elements and XPath expressions

    .. literalinclude:: xml/sqlfeaturestore_schemadriven4.xml
       :language: xml